liorbirangd/AIML2/README.md

 - Floris Voogt
 - Lior Biran

-### Acknowledgements
+## Acknowledgements

-We extend our gratitude to the Department of Advanced Computing Sciences at Maastricht University for their support and guidance throughout the development of this project.
+Special thanks to the Department of Advanced Computing Sciences at Maastricht University for their continuous support and guidance.